DefGuard/defguard/README.md

 # Contribution

 Please review the [Contributing guide](https://defguard.gitbook.io/defguard/for-developers/contributing) for information on how to get started contributing to the project.
 You might also find our [environment setup guide](https://defguard.gitbook.io/defguard/for-developers/dev-env-setup) handy.

+# Legal
+WireGuard is [registered trademarks](https://www.wireguard.com/trademark-policy/) of Jason A. Donenfeld.